 There are standard minimum entry requirements for all undergraduate courses.
-Students are advised to check the standard requirements for the most up-to-date information. westminster.ac.uk/courses/undergraduate/how-to-apply
+Students are advised to check the standard requirements for the most up-to-date information.

 For most courses a decision will be made on the basis of your application form alone.

 However, for some courses the selection process may include an interview to demonstrate your strengths in addition to any formal entry requirements.
-More information can be found here: westminster.ac.uk/courses/undergraduate/how-to-apply